Table of Contents

 This is the color bar where you can choose specific colors.
 It will exist at the bottom of the design view screen.

-- First, you have to select the object to which you want to apply the color.
+- First, you have to select the object where you want to apply the color.

 - Then from the bottom of the color bar select our desired color.